LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    **Notes:**
       This increases the computational cost by 2 extra vector operations per stage and an additional 5 per time step.
 It also requires one extra vector to be stored.
-      However, it signficantly more robust to roundoff error accumulation.
+      However, it is signficantly more robust to roundoff error accumulation.

 .. _ARKODE.Usage.SPRKStep.SPRKStepRootfindingInput: